 - The protagonist of Rachel Getting Married is Rachel's younger sister.

 - My Week With Marilyn is told from Colin Clark's perspective.

 - The protagonists of Horrible Bosses are their respective employees.

 - Paul is a CGI alien.
 The protagonist are the Graeme/Clive duo.

-- The Focker juniors in Little Fockers have neither much lines nor screentime.
+- The Focker children in Little Fockers have neither many lines nor much screentime.

 - The protagonist of I Love You Phillip Morris is Steven Russell, who loves Phillip Morris.

-- Though the plot of Rebecca has very much to do with her, Rebecca was already dead before the movie even began and is only talked about.
+- Though the plot of Rebecca has very much to do with her, Rebecca was already dead before the movie even began and is only discussed by other characters.

-- The 4th entry in The Bourne Series - The Bourne Legacy.
-Bourne will only be mentioned off-screen as the movie leaves the main character's seat to (who else?) his legacy.
+- The Bourne Legacy.
+Jason Bourne is only be mentioned off-screen as the movie leaves the main character's seat to (who else?) his legacy.

 - Jean-Claude Van Damme's character is not the eponymous Cyborg, it's the woman who was taken captive by the bad guys.

 - The Thin Man: The man of the title is the victim, not one of the protagonists or the villain.
 This didn't prevent the sequels from using him as an Artifact Title, even though his deceased character has nothing to do with their plots.